lexibank/tlopo/out/vol3/chapter4.md

 <tr>
 <td>SES</td><td><a href="../languages/saa">Sa'a</a></td><td><i>pulu</i></td>
 <td>
-'<span>pitch, gum, native cement; a nut, Parinarium laurinum, is scraped on rough coral rock and darkened in colour with a mixture of charcoal and the juice of the oʔa tree; the cement hardens almost immediately</span>'</td>
+'<span>pitch, gum, native cement; a nut, Parinarium laurinum, is scraped on rough coral rock and darkened in colour with a mixture of charcoal and the juice of the <em>oʔa</em> tree; the cement hardens almost immediately</span>'</td>
 </tr>
 <tr>
 <td>NCV</td><td><a href="../languages/mota">Mota</a></td><td><i>put, pulu</i></td>